thosgood/this-weeks-finds/markdown/101-151/week119.md

 category of topological monoids and let TopGp be the category of topological groups.
 There is a forgetful functor

-F: TopGp → TopMon
+F: TopGp\to TopMon

 and this has a left adjoint

-G: TopMon → TopGp
+G: TopMon\to TopGp

 which takes a topological monoid and converts it into a topological group by throwing in formal inverses of all the elements and giving the